xregistry/spec/core/spec.md

 - `"documentation": "URL"`
 - `"labels": { "STRING": "STRING" * }`
 - `"origin": "URI"`
-- `"createdby": "STRING"`
 - `"createdat": "TIME"`
-- `"modifiedby": "STRING"`
 - `"modifiedat": "TIME"`

-The definition of each attribute is defined below.
+The definition of each attribute is defined below:

 #### `id`